Our Staff

 Therapy Dog Extraordinare

 Leo is the MOST POPULAR member of the GPS therapy team!
-He is deeply passionate about people and loves to come to work (in his tie) and hang out with the kids!
+He is deeply passionate about people and loves to come to work (in his tie) and make people feel loved.
+Leo is getting older, and he is really loving his time with teens and adults.
 Leo's speciality is emotional regulation as he helps everyone feel loved and calm.
 Leo is only available for appointments with Danielle as she is the registered handler.
-If he's around the office, he'll be sure to say hello!
+When he's at the clinic, he'll be sure to say hello!

 At Greenberg Psychological Services, we acknowledge that we work, learn and play on Treaty 7.
 We support those in our community living on Treaty 6, Treaty 7 and Métis ancestral lands.
 We honour and recognize the ongoing contributions of the First Nations, Inuit, and Métis people in the past, present and future.